Max9545/Muse-Finder/README.md

 Click Add to favorites at the bottom of the album list to add this artist to your favorites list.

-To start the Front End:
+## To start the Front End:
 ```
 mkdir <your project name>
 cd <your project name>
 git clone https://github.com/Max9545/Muse-Finder.git
+cd Muse-Finder/muse-finder
 npm start
 ```